kiyoshi-work/app-server/README.md

 - Redis Pub/Sub: For lightweight, real-time messaging between services
 - Google Pub/Sub: Scalable, fully-managed messaging service for larger deployments

+#### Worker Thread Integration
+To enhance performance and prevent blocking the main event loop, the project incorporates a worker thread for thread pool (heavy computations, file I/O, CPU-bound, ...) tasks.
+This ensures that the main thread remains responsive to I/O and network requests.
+The worker thread implementation leverages Node.js's `worker_threads` module, enabling parallel execution and improved application throughput.

+#### Resilience Patterns

+Reliable patterns for building resilient applications using `nestjs-resilience`: Provides strategies to ensure that application can handle failures and recover quickly, improving the reliability and fault-tolerance of services: Circuit Breaker, Retry, Timeout, Bulkhead, Fallback, Rate Limiting.

 #### Crawler Module
 Implements scraper proxies for data collection from various sources, enhancing the ability to gather and process information from external websites: BirdEye, DexTools, DexScreener, RapidAPI, Twitter, CoinGecko, ...

 #### Docker Support

 The project includes Docker configurations for all services and monitoring tools in the `docker-compose.yml` file, enabling easy deployment and scaling of the entire application stack.

+#### Google Cloud Build
+Includes `cloudbuild.yaml` file for triggering Google Cloud Build, facilitating containerization for deployment on Cloud Run and virtual machines (VMs).
+The configuration automates the build process, ensuring that the application is packaged and deployed efficiently.

 ## Technologies Used